Unusual things to do in London: hidden gems and quirky spots

 London hidden gems - Leadenhall Market

-A couple of minutes away from the Garden at 120, there’s another hidden gem that’s worth visiting.
+A couple of minutes away from the Garden at 120, there’s another London hidden gem that’s worth visiting.

 Leadenhall Market is a super elegant Victorian Market, that design lovers will definitely enjoy.